tips

 • Visa fee payment

-3. Book an appointment: Many consulates use appointment systems.
+3. Book an appointment.
+Many consulates use appointment systems.
 Book early, especially during peak seasons.

-4. Attend your appointment: Bring all documents.
+4. Attend your appointment.
+Bring all documents.
 You may need to provide biometrics (fingerprints).

 Applicant TypeFee

-Children 6-12€40
+Children 6-12€45

 Children under 6Free

 Some nationalities have reduced fees under bilateral agreements.
+Fees increased from €80/€40 in June 2024.

-Passport Requirements for Spain
+Passport requirements for Spain

 Spanish visa 13